“I haven’t the right to make films that people don’t understand or do not admit.”

-Collaborators: Omar Sharif (actor), Faten Hamama (actress), Yahia Chahine (actor, Youssef’s brother), Khaled Youssef (screenwriter), Farid Shawqy (actor), Mohsen Nasr (cinematographer).
+Collaborators: Omar Sharif (actor), Faten Hamama (actress), Yahia Chahine (actor, Youssef’s brother), Khaled Youssef (screenwriter), Mahmoud el-Meliguy (actor), Farid Shawqy (actor), Mohsen Nasr (cinematographer).

 Egypt and Egyptians have a sacred relation to water, especially that of the Nile, and to earth, provider of the crops that has sustained this land for thousands of years.
 With his 1969 film The Land Youssef Chahine, patron saint of Egyptian cinema, makes a stirring film about that sacred bond and the dangers that threaten it, perhaps having already abolished it.

 It is set in the Egypt of the 1930s.
-A village of farmers and peasants on the Nile delta, whose land is in the hands of a select elite few (here represented by their corrupt power-hungry mayor and the arrogant local governor, Mahmoud Bey, a remnant of Ottoman rule who plans to build a railroad over the villagers’ homes and farms).
-Their allocated days of irrigation is cut down from 10 to 5 days, when even 10 days of watering their crops had barely been enough to eke out subsistence.
-The overwhelming majority of Egyptians at this time were peasants like this representative bunch of villagers, but theirs is a way of life being strangled by those in power.
+A village of farmers and peasants on the Nile delta, whose land is in the hands of a select elite few (here represented by their corrupt power-hungry mayor and the arrogant local governor, Mahmoud Bey, an aristocratic remnant of the Ottoman days who plans to build a railroad over the villagers’ homes and farms), have their allocated days of irrigation cut down from 10 to 5 days, when even 10 days of watering their crops had barely been enough to eke out subsistence.
+The overwhelming majority of Egyptians at this time were peasants like this representative community of villagers, but theirs is a way of life being strangled by those in power.
 Finally, the more determined among them, notably the effective village elder Abu Suelem and the young warrior-like Abdel Hadi, take it upon themselves to fight back against oppression and defend their rights and their land, in any way they can, even if (as the chorus of the song book-ending the movie warns us) it will have to be watered with blood.

-The film deftly illustrates this marginalisation in one central scene.
-At one point, the village teacher, a bookish, slightly cowardly and naive fellow known as Mohammed Effendi, believes he can convince the authorities to revoke the decree cutting the days of irrigation down to 5.
-He makes a trip to Cairo in order to plea his case, and as it happens he will only get betrayed and used as a pawn by the wily Mahmoud Bey.
+The film deftly illustrates this marginalisation in one scene.
+The village teacher, a bookish, slightly cowardly and naive fellow known as Mohammed Effendi, believes he can convince the authorities to revoke the decree cutting the days of irrigation down to 5.
+He makes the long trip to Cairo in order to plea his case, and as it happens he will only get betrayed and used as a pawn by the wily Mahmoud Bey.
 But the scenes of his brief interlude to the heart of Cairo, where he is a fish out of water amid the street protests against the British protectorate, highlight how forgotten the cause of the peasants was.
 The chaotic political hotbed of the time left no room for them.
-Mohammed Effendi comes to Cairo, witnesses and is shaken by a protest he doesn’t fully comprehend, and then leaves again, inept and totally impotent to help his village.
-The villagers are simply left out of this critical period of Egyptian history and Chahine shows that in this film, not just by the way they are exploited, but furthermore in the irony that the village elder Abu Suelem, alongside other village elders, previously fought the British in the 1919 revolution.
+Mohammed Effendi comes to Cairo, witnesses and is shaken by a protest he doesn’t fully comprehend, and then leaves again, inept and totally impotent in helping his village’s cause.
+The villagers are simply left out of this critical period of Egyptian history and Chahine shows that, not just by the way they are exploited, but furthermore in the irony that Abu Suelem, alongside other village elders, previously fought the British in the 1919 revolution.
 Now they are neglected, oppressed, and relegated to fighting a losing battle against capital and progress, industrialisation and greed, fighting armed cavalry police with their antiquated farming tools.